tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 ## Going open source

-I think this project might be interesting for education purposes for Microsoft Research students or any other universities.
+This project might be interesting for education purposes for Microsoft Research students or any other universities.

-BTW in 2009 I've made an experimental branch with a lot of interesting changes but they probably are not stable since not used in production:
+I've made an experimental branch with additional changes that were not used in production:

-- I've made PFX compiler to be cross-platform/runnable on Mono VM and compatible with Mono C# compiler
+- PFX compiler to be cross-platform/runnable on Mono VM and compatible with Mono C# compiler
 - Reuse of Mono MDB reader, i.e. managed reader of debug symbols.
 Previously we use COM library runnable only on Windows
 - Multi-targeting on Flash Player 9.0 and higher, i.e. Flash APIs are declared in separate assemblies auto-generated as part of build process
 - Multi-targeting on Flex SDK 3.3 and higher.
 Interop assemblies for Flex SDK are also auto-generated
 - Faster lazy parsing of assemblies into immutable data structures with less memory consumption

-Also master branch includes interesting experiments:
+In addition master branch includes these interesting experiments:
-- JavaScript code generation (a lot of tests were passing)
+- JavaScript code generation (many tests were passing)
 - CIL interpreter written in pure C# on top of PFX infrastructure
 - Port of [Starling game engine](https://gamua.com/starling/)